shawninder/music/static/texts/terms.en.md

+# Terms

-# Terms of Service | Terms and Conditions ("Terms") [WORK IN PROGRESS]
+# Terms and Conditions ("Terms")

+> Effective date: TBD
-> Last updated: November 10, 2018
+> Last updated: Feb 22, 2019

-Please read these Terms of Service ("Terms", "Terms of Service") carefully before using the https://crowds-play.com website (the "Service") operated by Crowd's Play ("us", "we", or "our").
+Please read these Terms of Service ("Terms", "Terms of Service") carefully before using the https://crowds-play.com website or any of the accompanying apps and extensions (the "Service") operated by Crowd's Play ("us", "we", or "our").

 Your access to and use of the Service is conditioned on your acceptance of and